Corium is advancing two products through the clinic for the treatment of Alzheimer’s disease: CorplexTM Donepezil and Corplex Memantine.

 Alzheimer’s Disease Market Opportunity

 Alzheimer’s disease is a progressive brain disorder in which brain cells degenerate and die, causing a steady decline in memory and mental function.
-An estimated 5.1 million Americans suffered from Alzheimer’s disease in 2015; by 2025, this number is expected to exceed 7.1 million.
+An estimated 5.7 million Americans suffered from Alzheimer’s disease in 2018; by 2050, this number is expected to approach 14 million.
 Alzheimer’s disease is the most common cause of dementia and the incidence of non-compliance and swallowing issues increase as the disease progresses.

 Approved for all stages of Alzheimer’s disease, donepezil (the active ingredient in Aricept) is the most widely prescribed medication in a class of Alzheimer’s drugs known as cholinesterase inhibitors, which are known to boost the levels of the neurotransmitter acetylcholine in the brain and slow declines in memory and cognition.
 This class of medications also includes Exelon® (rivastigmine), the only currently approved patch for Alzheimer’s, which is administered once daily.
 According to IMS, in 2015 there were approximately five times as many units of donepezil sold in the United States as units of Exelon.
 Despite the lower number of units sold – and the presence of an oral generic version since 2010 – the Exelon patch had peak sales in excess of $1.1 billion and 2015 global sales approaching $900 million.